remyxai/FFMPerative/README.md

 ### Run FFMPerative in a Container
 ```
-docker run -it -v /path/to/dir:/path/to/dir --net=host ffmp:latest
+docker run -it -v /path/to/dir:/path/to/dir ffmp:latest
 ```

 ## Quickstart